skienzmatishun/rippreport/content/p/fairhope-council-asleep-at-the-wheel/index.md

 The Mayor has been very vocal and the CATALYST Council has been as quite as a mouse.

-Mayor Karin Wilson of Fairhope, Alabama Coronavirus and The Fairhope Arts & Crafts Festival
+Mayor Karin Wilson of Fairhope Coronavirus and The Fairhope Arts & Crafts Festival

 As you know, the Coronavirus Disease (COVID-19) has received a great deal of attention and discussion within the press and social media.
 I am happy to report as of yesterday, no COVID-19 cases have been identified in Alabama.